vlayer-xyz/vlayer/book/src/appendix/architecture/time_travel_teleport.md

 ## EvmEnvFactory

-`EnvFactory` is a type, responsible for creation of `EvmEnv` and, in consequence, revm instances.
+`EvmEnvFactory` is a type, responsible for creation of `EvmEnv` and, in consequence, revm instances.
 There are two variants of `EnvFactory`:
 - `HostEnvFactory` creates `Databases` and `Headers` dynamically, utilizing Providers created from `MultiProvider`, by fetching data from Ethereum Nodes.
 Then, the data is serialized to be sent to Guest.
 - `GuestEnvFactory` provides all required data returned from a cached copy deserialized at the beginning of Guest execution.